Latent Emissions, Chakaia Booker

 Charles B. Hayes Family Sculpture Park Ongoing

-The park is located between the DeBartolo Performing Arts Center and the Compton Family Ice Arena, at the NE corner of Angela/Edison and Eddy St.
+The park is located between the DeBartolo Performing Arts Center and the Compton Family Ice Arena, at the NE corner of Angela Boulevard/Edison Road and Eddy Street.

 - 275 additional trees and over 1,000 shrubs

-New sculptures include a Jaume Plensa sculpture that was recently acquired by Snite Museum Advisory Council members Bill and Julie Ballard, Fern Temple IV by Fr.
-Austin Collins, and construction of a commissioned, site-specific public sculptural pathway created by artist Philip Rickey.
-Rickey’s Life of Christ/Cycle of Life artwork creates Notre Dame’s newest sacred space.
+Sculpture added during Phase Two included a Jaume Plensa work acquired by Snite Museum Advisory Council members Bill and Julie Ballard, Fern Temple IV by Fr.
+Austin Collins, and a commissioned, site-specific public sculptural pathway created by artist Philip Rickey.
+Rickey’s Life of Christ/Cycle of Life artwork is an addition to Notre Dame’s sacred spaces.

 For more information on the sculptures, please download the Reclaiming Our Nature brochure below (pdf).

-When he was first approached with designing the Park, noted American landscape architect Michael Van Valkenburgh immediately appreciated the site’s serendipitous qualities produced from past neglect.
-It enjoys rolling topography because it was once a landfill.
-Mature trees were likely planted to hide the dump and their lofty canopy is the result of aggressive pruning to clear unsightly underbrush.
+When he was first approached with designing the Park, noted American landscape architect Michael Van Valkenburgh immediately appreciated the site’s serendipitous qualities that had resulted from past neglect.
+Previously a landfill, the site enjoys rolling topography; mature trees were likely planted to hide the existing dump, their lofty canopy resulting from aggressive pruning to clear unsightly underbrush.
 The water element controls runoff from acres of adjacent Stadium parking.

-The fortuitous evolution of this Notre Dame site from historic disregard to present natural beauty suggested the overarching theme for both park and inaugural exhibition: Reclaiming Our Nature.
-This refers not only to sculptures selected to celebrate the natural environment, but also to others acquired to support humankind’s universal desire for spiritual transcendence.
+The fortuitous evolution of this Notre Dame site from historic disregard to present natural beauty suggested the overarching theme of Reclaiming Our Nature both for the Park and the inaugural exhibition.
+The title refers not only to sculptures selected to celebrate the natural environment, but to the other works acquired to support humankind’s universal desire for spiritual transcendence.
 For example, the Life of Christ/Cycle of Life sculpture pathway was created to encourage prayer, reflection, and meditation.

 An Arts District for Notre Dame

-The Sculpture Park is part of a larger vision for this southern entrance to campus:
+The Sculpture Park is part of a larger vision for the southern entrance to campus:

 Creating an arts district.
-The DeBartolo Performing Arts Center and the Charles B. Hayes Family Sculpture Park, and the Walsh Family Hall of Architecture are in place; the School of Architecture building is under construction just north of the Sculpture Park; the new Raclin Murphy Museum of Art at Notre Dame will be constructed within the Sculpture Park; and the Department of Art, Art History, and Design will also one day be located within this arts district.
-Peer institutions, such as Stanford University, have created arts districts because they understand important cultural offerings are necessary to attract and retain the best students and faculty.
+The DeBartolo Performing Arts Center, the Charles B. Hayes Family Sculpture Park, and the Walsh Family Hall of Architecture are in place; ground has been broken for construction of the Raclin Murphy Museum of Art at Notre Dame within the Sculpture Park; and the Department of Art, Art History, & Design will also one day be located within the arts district.
+Peer institutions have created similar arts districts because they understand important cultural offerings are necessary to attract and retain the best students and faculty.
 They also understand that contemporary careers require creative thinking and visual literacy.

 Creating a literal gateway to the local community.
 In addition to sharing arts resources with the local community, this sector of campus features parking, retail, hotel, and dining options found within Eddy Street Commons.
-The Compton Family Ice Arena has one rink dedicated to regional youth hockey.
-Innovation Center makes connections between Notre Dame researchers and regional entrepreneurs.
+The Compton Family Ice Arena has one rink dedicated to regional youth hockey and Innovation Park connects Notre Dame researchers with regional entrepreneurs.